C.B.T. (Compulsory Basic Training)

 This course is designed to teach you how to ride a motorcycle or scooter to a basic level.

 It can be completed on an automatic scooter or a manual motorcycle; we can provide you with either machine, along with a helmet and waterproofs.
-You must supply your own motorcycle gloves.
+You MUST supply your own Motorcycle Gloves, Sturdy Jacket and Driving Licence.

 The course covers a wide range of topics over five elements.
 You MUST have read and understood the Highway Code before attending your C.B.T.